markovmodel/molPX/doc/source/index.rst

 Welcome to Projection Explorer's Documentation!
 ===============================================
-The Molecular Projection Explorer, ``molpx``, is a python module that provides **interactive visualization of projected coordinates of molecular dynamics (MD) trajectories** inside a jupyter notebook.
+The Molecular Projection Explorer, molPX, is a python module that provides **interactive visualization of projected coordinates of molecular dynamics (MD) trajectories** inside a jupyter notebook.

 Projection Explorer uses the incredibly useful  `nglview IPython/Jupyter widget <https://github.com/arose/nglview>`_.